To be eager or impatient to start a task or activity.

 Ways to tell them apart:

-Champ at the bit is the original phrase stemming from horse racing, where a horse shows eagerness by biting their bits.
+Champ at the bit is the original phrase derived from horse racing terminology, where champ means to chew or bite repeatedly.